NamesMT/RooFlow-generic/README.md

+### Fork information:

+This is a fork of [RooFlow](https://github.com/GreatScottyMac/RooFlow), this fork aims to be more generic, without specifying system informations.
+So that it could be used in collaborated projects (OSS).

+This fork could also contains opinionated modifications/optimizations over RooFlow, so take that in mind.

+---

 <div align="center">

-#### Now with install scripts for [Windows](https://raw.githubusercontent.com/GreatScottyMac/RooFlow/main/config/install_rooflow.cmd) and [Linux/macOS](https://raw.githubusercontent.com/GreatScottyMac/RooFlow/main/config/install_rooflow.sh)!
+#### Now with install scripts for [Windows](./config/install_rooflow.cmd) and [Linux/macOS](./config/install_rooflow.sh)!

-#### [Default Mode](https://github.com/GreatScottyMac/RooFlow#install-global-default-and-boomerang-modes) and [Boomerang Mode](https://github.com/GreatScottyMac/RooFlow#install-global-default-and-boomerang-modes) are available for manual installation.
+#### [Default Mode](#install-global-default-and-boomerang-modes) and [Boomerang Mode](#install-global-default-and-boomerang-modes) are available for manual installation.

 ##### For MCP server use in RooFlow custom modes, there is a `MCP_SERVERS_PLACEHOLDER` in the `system-prompt-[mode]` files where connected MCP servers will need to be inserted.